When to Hire a CFO: Determining When Your Business Needs One

 Remove Ambiguity for Underperforming Profitability

-Unfortunately, businesses sometimes go through phases where their financial performance and profitability is not at the desired level.
-While some businesses can identify the cause of the performance dip, there are some that might find it a bit difficult to do.
-The ambiguity makes it hard for the management to find corrective solutions that work effectively.
+Unfortunately, businesses sometimes experience phases where their financial performance and profitability are not at the desired level.
+While some businesses can identify the cause of the performance dip, some might find it a bit difficult.
+The ambiguity makes it hard for the management to find effective corrective solutions.

 A CFO can help identify the problem area and then suggest the right way to improve it.
 Improved visibility into the company’s profitability will allow the company to make better decisions.
-The financial statements and reports made by the CFO will provide the CEO with detailed information and insight into the net income, revenue, cost expenditure, and sales.
-Armed with these details, the CFO will able to reassess the financial situation and control costs to improve productivity.
+The financial reporting and statements made by the CFO will provide the CEO with detailed information and insight into the net income, revenue, cost expenditure, and sales.
+Armed with these details, the CFO will be able to reassess the financial situation and control costs to improve productivity.

 Managing Finances During Rapid Growth